sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

    impossible, but, when it's possible, it's _very_ nice.

-So, if it is possible in your code to not use exceptions _and_ your code will be better of not using them, by all means, don't use them and forget all about their ergonomics.
+So, if it is possible in your code to not use exceptions _and_ your code will be better off not using them, by all means, don't use them and forget all about their ergonomics.

 ## Illustrating example